-- (1) A dissemination contract and disclaimer approved by the JIS Committee for JIS records or a dissemination contract and disclaimer approved by the court clerk for local records must accompany all bulk distribution of court records. - (2) Dissemination contracts shall not include the dissemination or distribution of juvenile court records. - (3) A request for bulk distribution of court records may be denied if providing the information will create an undue burden on court or court clerk operations because of the amount of equipment, materials, staff time, computer time or other resources required to satisfy the request. - (4) The use of court records, distributed in bulk form, for the purpose of commercial solicitation of individuals named in the court records is prohibited. - (h) Appeals.
+(1) A dissemination contract and disclaimer approved by the JIS Committee for JIS records or a dissemination contract and disclaimer approved by the court clerk for local records must accompany all bulk distribution of court records.

+(2) A request for bulk distribution of court records may be denied if providing the information will create an undue burden on court or court clerk operations because of the amount of equipment, materials, staff time, computer time or other resources required to satisfy the request.

+(3) The use of court records, distributed in bulk form, for the purpose of commercial solicitation of individuals named in the court records is prohibited.

+(h) Appeals.
 Appeals of denials of access to JIS records maintained at state level shall be governed by the rules and policies established by the JIS Committee.

-- (i) Notice.
-The Administrator for the Courts shall develop a method to notify the public of access to court records and the restrictions on access. - (j) Access to Juror Information.
+(i) Notice.
+The Administrator for the Courts shall develop a method to notify the public of access to court records and the restrictions on access.

+(j) Access to Juror Information.
 Individual juror information, other than name, is presumed to be private.
 After the conclusion of a jury trial, the attorney for a party, or party pro se, or member of the public, may petition the trial court for access to individual juror information under the control of court.
 Upon a showing of good cause, the court may permit the petitioner to have access to relevant information.
-The court may require that juror information not be disclosed to other persons. - (k) Access to Master Jury Source List.
+The court may require that juror information not be disclosed to other persons.

+(k) Access to Master Jury Source List.
 Master jury source list information, other than name and address, is presumed to be private.
 Upon a showing of good cause, the court may permit a petitioner to have access to relevant information from the list.
 The court may require that the information not be disclosed to other persons.